mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 	- XX= Female
 	- XY= Male
 	- **Autosomes** refer to all other non-sex chromosomes (22)
-	- Y chromsome contains SRY gene
+	- Y chromosome contains SRY gene, for male development